Scraping Facebook posts with Haskell

 reactionauthor <- parseJSON (Object o)

-field), so we need to be careful.
+return Reaction{..}We do something similar for parsing Comments.
+Not every Comment JSON object has a message_tags field (when the comment doesn't contain any tags the Facebook API doesn't even return a message_tags field), so we need to be careful.
 Thankfully, Aeson allows us to provide a default value if a key doesn't appear.
-Finally, we can parse the array of tags directly into a list of User
+Finally, we can parse the array of tags directly into a list of Users.

 instance FromJSON Comment where